google/comprehensive-rust/src/chromium/adding-third-party-crates/configuring-gnrt-config-toml.md

 Alongside `Cargo.toml` is [`gnrt_config.toml`][0].
 This contains Chromium-specific extensions to crate handling.

-If you add a new crate, you'll definitely need to specify at least the `group`.
+If you add a new crate, you should specify at least the `group`.
 This is one of:

 ```toml